RichardL64/GameofLife/README.md

 # GameofLife
-Game of life for Matrix LED and Adafruit Matrix Portal S3
+Conway's Game of life for Matrix LED and Adafruit Matrix Portal S3

 Arduino
 Adafruit Protomatter and GFX libraries